seanpue/graphtransliterator-node/docs/README.rst

 Installation
 ------------

 Graph Transliterator Javascript is a Node.js module.
-It can be installed using `npm`:
+It can be installed using ``npm``:

 .. code-block::

    $ npm install --save graphtransliterator

-It can also be used independently as a Javascript library.
+It can also be used independently as a client-side Javascript library.